Skip to main content

 • Red flashes for warnings/alerts

-Remember old web browsers used to have very thin progress bars while a page was being fetched and rendered?
-Many mobile web browsers still have this ... see the Chrome for Android screenshot below.
+Older web browsers used to have very thin progress bars while a page was being fetched and rendered, so this doesn't seem too far fetched.
+In fact many modern web browsers still do, except pages load so fast it tends to be less noticable ... see the Chrome for Android screenshot below.

 Now I'll proceed to give a little FAQ summary, and explain the inner-workings.